 The SM’s service to the teams

-High performing teams are one of the main forces of successful companies, initiating innovation and creating value to the company.
+High-performing teams are one of the main forces of successful companies, initiating innovation and creating value for the company.

 The Self Organization of a team is a major attribute for maximizing this value and the SM’s role is to create the environment, protect and improve this self-organization of the teams.